 Green Communities Center

-Through this work, APA convened a conversation around the opportunities and needs surrounding regional green infrastructure planning at the landscape scale.
-This included a baseline assessment of regional green infrastructure planning and resources, identifying where gaps exist, and a final "green paper" that addresses both the need and opportunity for regional green infrastructure on the landscape scale.
+In the initial phase of this work, APA convened a conversation around the opportunities and needs surrounding regional green infrastructure planning at the landscape scale.
+This included a baseline assessment of regional green infrastructure planning and resources, identifying where gaps exist, and a "green paper" that addresses both the need and opportunity for regional green infrastructure on the landscape scale.

 Regional Green Infrastructure at the Landscape Scale